 Agriculture is an integral part of the world’s economy, mainly for developing countries.
-It is the primary source of employment, income, and food, and these basic needs fulfilled by agriculture all over the world.
-According to the Food and Agriculture Organization (FAO), the share of the agricultural population is 67% of the total population.
-It recorded 39.4% of the GDP and in that 43% of all exports includes agriculture commodities.
-We are here with this blog to show all the information about top agricultural producing countries in the world, stay tuned.
+It is the primary source of employment, income, and food, and these basic needs are fulfilled by agriculture all over the world.
+According to the Food and Agriculture Organization (FAO), approximately 67% of the total population is involved in agriculture.
+This sector contributes 39.4% of the GDP, with agricultural commodities accounting for 43% of total exports.
+In this blog, we will provide comprehensive information about top agricultural producing countries in the world.

 Now, let’s talk about the types of agricultural production.

-Around 11% of the world’s land occupied by agriculture, and about 26% used for animal grazing.
-The main types of agricultural production are Food, Fuel, Fiber, and Raw Materials.
-Check out below the top 10 agricultural producing countries with full information.
+Around 11% of the world’s land is occupied by agriculture, and about 26% is used for animal grazing.
+The main types of agricultural production are food, fuel, fiber, and raw materials.
+Continue reading to learn about the top agricultural producing countries in world.

 Top Agricultural Producing Countries in World

-The following are 10 best agri countries that are producing the best food commodities in the world.
-Have a look at agricultural producing countries.
+The following are the 10 best agri countries that are producing the most food commodities in the world.
+Have a look at these best countries for agriculture in the world

 1. China

-China has 7% of the arable land and with that, they feed 22% of the world’s population.
+China is number 1 among the agricultural producing countries in the world.
+The country has 7% of the world’s arable land and uses it to feed 22% of the population.
 In the 20th century, China struggled to feed its large population.
-After that, upgrading farming policies and technologies made china big-time self-sufficiency and growth.
-China’s top economic planning body alert that this would be difficult to keep.
+However, better farming policies and technologies made China more self-sufficient and grew its agricultural output.
+Despite this progress, China’s top economic planning body warned that this production would be difficult to keep.

 Agriculture in China

-• China’s land is highly employed for agriculture.
+- China’s land is heavily used for agriculture.

-• Vegetables are planted in China, on the roads, and on many building walls.
+- Vegetables are planted not only on farms but also along on many building walls.

-• China is the largest rice-producing country in the world.
-With this, they produced soybeans, kaoliang (sorghum), wheat, millet, and corn.
+- China is the largest rice-producing country in the world.
+With this, also produce soybeans, kaoliang (sorghum), wheat, millet, and corn

 2. United States